loyc12/loyc12/README.md

 ### Hello there!

-I'm currently a student at 42 Québec, and thus you can find many of my school projects here as repo (although currently they arenÈt exactly meant to be seen or used by non-students, so sorry if the presentation isn't exactly the best...).
+I'm currently a student at 42 Québec, and thus you can find many of my school projects here as repos (although currently they aren't exactly meant to be seen or used by non-students, so sorry if the presentation isn't exactly the best...).
 I also have a few repos for personal projects (the biggest of which is currently Clonecraft).
-I'm currently focused on learning C++ and C#, and I'm pretty good with C all things considered.
+I'm currently focused on learning C++ and C#, and I consider myself well versed C, all things considered.

+I'll also be looking for an intership in the near future (winter 2023-2024), if possible in the video game industry.

 <!--
 Here are some ideas to get you started: